klausbreyer/enex-to-opml/README.md

 Please make sure, that you install it with the flag -g so that the executable will be globally available.
 You can use it then in every directory.

 ## Example
-Go to the directory with your .enex files and call this script with as much arguments as you want.
+Go to the directory with your .enex files and call this script with as much arguments as you want:

     cd /path/to/your/evernote-exports/
     enex-to-ompl export.enex notebook2.enex